hapax/hapax.github.io/assets/mindjam.md

 <!-- This springs from a bleak outlook on the human lot rather than any
 cosmogonic musings. -->

+It is something we must literally learn to live with.

 #### Fatalism and free will